 A common characteristic of many analytics queries is that they are mostly invariant in form and function.
 Over multiple invocations of the query or command, one would find that only the range of inputs varies in the form of a couple of inputs, while the major part of the query remains the same.

-Command templates in QDS are basically parameterized commands designed to effectively use this attribute to your advantage.
+Command templates in QDS have basically parameterized commands designed to effectively use this attribute to your advantage.
 Until now, to run the same command again with different inputs, you had to edit it, search for the fields in the (possibly huge) command and then modify them.
-With command templates, you can spin out write-once-run-several-ti
+With command templates, you can spin out write-once-run-several-times commands where you only have to pass in a different set of parameters every time you run them.
+Let’s get down to how to use them.

 SELECT * FROM foo LIMIT $limit$